Christmas lights neatly wound onto orange reels for efficient Christmas decoration storage.

 Same goes for garlands and lights for a specific tree.
 Keeping everything you need for each display together is a total time-saver.

-9. Stock Up on Wrapping Supplies for Breakables
+9. Stock Up on Packaging Supplies for Breakables

 This is a pro tip I swear by: have plenty of wrapping materials on hand for your fragile decor.
 I use newspaper, old towels, plastic shopping bags (again, odds are that you have a surplus of these on hand,) and even bubble wrap to protect ornaments and breakable pieces.